 Top Unmanaged and Medium Business subsegments represent high life-time value (LTV) customers for Microsoft, and Microsoft Partners.
-Hence they are the lead areas of focus for driving growth in this segment.
-In these two subsegments, we are better positioned to acquire the socket with M365, monetize further with D365/Azure line of business (LOB) apps, and realize a high LTV for Microsoft.
+Because of this, they're the lead areas of focus for driving growth in this segment.
+In these two subsegments, we're better positioned to acquire the socket with Microsoft 365, monetize further with D365/Azure line of business (LOB) apps, and realize a high LTV for Microsoft.

-Today we have two key areas of opportunity – 1. our customer adds growth; 2. while we do well acquiring cloud sockets leading with M365, we have a large opportunity in D365 and Azure.
+Today we have two key areas of opportunity – 1. our customer adds growth; 2. while we do well acquiring cloud sockets leading with Microsoft 365, we have a large opportunity in Dynamics 365 and Azure.

-The following screenshot represents the three SMB Subsegments and optimized routes to market.
+The following screenshot represents the four SMB Subsegments.
 CloudAscent prioritize the profiling, scoring, and modeling of all Top Unmanaged and Medium Business accounts.